Species Vanessa cardui - Painted Lady - Hodges#4435

 Explanation of Names

-Similar to the also common American Lady.
+Similar to the also common American Lady; Painted Lady is generally a little larger.
 Wings look more "rounded" in overall shape in American Lady, and outer margin of front wing is more excavated/concave in American Lady.
 Upper front wing with large subapical oblong spot near front margin always white in Painted Lady; can be white or orange in American Lady.
 Five small, instead of two large eye spots on the under hind wing.
 Compare, on the left, American Painted Lady, Vanessa virginensis, and on the right, Painted Lady (Cosmopolitan), Vanessa cardui:

 See this photo for a detailed comparison of the upperwing surfaces: